 - "I forgave you the first two times I caught you flirting with my boyfriend, but now it looks like there is a pattern.
 I feel as if you are disrespecting me when you do this.
 I want to continue being friends with you, so this behavior has to stop."

 - "You're late plus you still haven't paid me back the money you owe me."
 This brings up two different issues.

 - "You don't respect me.
 You never said congratulations on my promotion plus I heard you make fun of my outfit behind my back."
 The disrespecting behavior is the gossip behind your back, not the lack of congratulations.
 These are two different issues that probably make you feel two different ways.
 Don't lump them together for more impact.

 Accepting an Apology

 Don't say you accept an apology and then bring up the issue somewhere later down the road.
 As difficult as it may be, when you forgive, you have to give your friend a clean slate.
 It's never okay to continually bring up their mistakes and link them together as if your friend is just trying to hurt you over and over.
 Deal with one specific instance at a time in which you forgive your friend and move on from there.

 When you are convinced that your friend is sorry, accept their apology and put it out of your mind.
 Don't continually bring it up or use it as a weapon the next time they do something wrong.

 Sometimes people fail to forgive because they think it just makes whatever their friend did okay.
-That's completely not true.
+That's not at all true.
 When you forgive, it allows you to lift that anger or hurt from your shoulders so it doesn't continue to interfere with your happiness.
-It doesn't mean your friend was right in what they did, it simply means their mistake doesn't have the power to hurt you anymore.
+It doesn't mean your friend was right in what they did; it simply means their mistake doesn't have the power to hurt you anymore.